Hnutove

 Hnutove (Гнутове; Гнутово) is a village in Donetsk Oblast of eastern Ukraine, at 23,2 km northeast from the centre of Mariupol.

-The village is situated on the left bank of the Kalmius river that became the boundary between Donetsk People's Republic-controlled territory on the east bank of the river, and Ukrainian government-controlled territory on the west bank, after an offensive by the pro-Russian forces of the Donetsk People's Republic in August 2014 during the War in Donbas.
-On 3 February 2022, the town was targeted by separatist artillery.
+The village is situated on the left bank of the Kalmius river that became the boundary between Donetsk People's Republic-controlled territory on the east bank of the river, and Ukrainian government-controlled territory on the west bank, after an offensive by the pro-Russian forces of the Donetsk People's Republic in August 2014 during the war in Donbas.

+The village was the location of the 2017 documentary The Distant Barking of Dogs.
+The family documented in the film subsequently fled following the full-scale Russia's invasion.
+Since 2022 and as of 2024, Hnutove is under Russian occupation.